fnayR/rock-paper-scissors/README.md

 # Rock Paper Scissors
-A rock paper scissors game where you play against a computer.
+A rock paper scissors game where you play against a computer in a best of 9 round.